ChristopherStrom/RFIDManagment/README.md

 # RFID Management

-RFID Management software to track RFID tags.
+RFID Management, ChipLogic software to track RFID tags.
 Free for non-commercial use.

 ## Overview
-Our RFID Management software provides an efficient solution to track and manage RFID tags.
+Our ChipLogic software provides an efficient solution to track and manage RFID tags.
 This tool is ideal for inventory management, asset tracking, and more.

 ## License

 This software is licensed under the GNU Affero General Public License (AGPL) for open-source, non-commercial use.
-For commercial use, a license must be purchased from ChipLogicSolutions.
+For commercial use, a license must be purchased from ChipLogicSolutions or CyberLab Services LLC.

 ### Non-Commercial Use
 You are free to use, modify, and distribute this software under the terms of the AGPL for non-commercial purposes.
 This includes the requirement to share your modifications under the same license.